Why to choose Palacký University?

 - Creative Arts Therapies

 - English Language Training Course

 - Music Culture with Emphasis on Educational Aspects

 - Summer School of Medical Law

 - International Summer School in Refugee Law and Rights

 J. L. Fischer Scholarship to foreign doctoral students

-Palacký University Olomouc announces the competition for the J. L. Fischer Grant for the academic year 2017/18.
+Palacký University Olomouc announces the competition for the J. L. Fischer Grant for the academic year 2018/19.
 This grant is designated for 18 future students on doctoral study programmes in foreign languages at seven faculties of Palacký University, at an annual amount of € 3–11 000 in order to cover the costs in connection with studying.
-You may apply in electronic form at the individual faculties in the period from 1 March to 31 May 2017.
+You may apply in electronic form at the individual faculties in the period from 1 March 2017 to until 30 May 2018.

 ECTS Credit System